kevinlin/ai-sdlc-playbook/docs/workflow/05-development.md

 - **Use logging to rapidly debug.** Feeding log messages back into the model when it has issues enables it to rapidly identify and fix issues.
 Include detailed debug-level logs in the code when on the branch, this can always be removed / reduced when you refactor at the end of the feature.

-- **Consider Complexity**: As the codebase grows larger and more complex, the scope of tasks given to the LLM needs to be increasingly specific.
-If the scope is too broad, the LLM may make assumptions or overlook details due to its limited context window.

 - **Revert and Re-prompt Workflow**: If you find yourself needing to go through multiple iterations (i.e. a "Doom Loop") with the model and the code doesn't meet requirements, it's likely that your initial prompt was unclear.
 Instead of extensive iterations, it is more efficient to stop, revert all changes, refine your prompt or the requirements, and restart the process.

 - **Thinking 'Script First'**: The models are very good at writing scripts, such as bash scripts, to perform repetitive tasks.